-Current New York City Air Quality (2021 Wildfire Live Readings)
+Current New York City Air Quality (2022 Live Readings)

 New York City air quality exceeded the WHO annual limits on nearly one-third of days from 2020 to 2021.
 Due to wildfire smoke from wildfires out west, New York City air quality averaged nearly six times the daily recommended limit of dangerous PM 2.5 pollutants on its worse day in 2021.